mzimm003/ISIC2024/docs/source/models/models.rst

       of a confirmed diagnosis are excluded, including *"iddx_full", "iddx_1", "iddx_2", "iddx_3", "iddx_4", "iddx_5", "mel_mitotic_index", "mel_thick_mm",
       "tbp_lv_dnn_lesion_confidence"*.
+    * Ordinal Encoding: All text classifications which remain are assigned a unique (within each feature) id number in place of the text description.
     * Fill NaN: Some *"age_approx"* values are missing, so these are filled as -1 to help the model distinguish and lean less on this less distinctive information.